devpanel/starshot/patches/README.md

-Holds patches that cannot be applied by Composer.
+Holds patches that Composer cannot download and apply.
 Path structure is vendor/project/patch.